Shut-off valve won't flush

 Plumbing

-The answer to 'shut-off valve won't flush' is that the shut-off valve may be stuck or broken, preventing water from flowing properly into the toilet.
+The answer to 'shut-off valve won't flush' is that the shut-off valve may be stuck or malfunctioning, preventing proper water flow to the toilet.
 This can be caused by mineral buildup, corrosion, or mechanical issues with the valve itself.

 Step-by-Step Guide